freqtrade/freqtrade/docs/freqai.md

 **Labels** are the target values with which the weights inside a model are trained toward.
 Each set of features is associated with a single label, which is also defined within the strategy by the user.
-These labels look forward into the future, and are not available to the model during dryrun/live/backtesting.
+These labels intentionally look into the future, and are not available to the model during dryrun/live/backtesting.

 **Training** refers to the process of feeding individual feature sets into the model with associated labels with the goal of matching input feature sets to associated labels.

 **Train data** is a subset of the historic data which is fed to the model during training to adjust weights.
 This data directly influences weight connections in the model.

 **Test data** is a subset of the historic data which is used to evaluate the intermediate performance of the model during training.
 This data does not